kelseyhightower/kube-cert-manager/docs/consume-certificates.md

 2016/07/25 14:20:45 hightowerlabs.com secret created.
 ```

-After a few minutes the `dynamic-certs` application will pickup and reload the new TLS certificates.
+After a few minutes the `tls-app` application will pickup and reload the new TLS certificates.

-Review the `dynamic-certs` logs:
+Review the `tls-app` logs:

 ```
-kubectl logs dynamic-certs-1623907102-wg95k -f
+kubectl logs tls-app-1623907102-wg95k -f
 ```

 ```